Philadelphia Toads

-At one time Fowler's Toads, Bufo woodhousei fowleri, were found in Philadelphia, but they have not been seen here for years.
+At one time Fowler's Toads, Anaxyrus woodhousei fowleri, were found in Philadelphia, but they have not been seen here for years.
 Their loss is due to destruction of their habitat, especially the loss of wetlands near the Delaware River.
 They are still common in southern New Jersey.

 American Toads in amplexus